entropic-dev/entropic/docs/RFCs/001-manifest-toml.md

 #### Dependency Lists

 Dependencies lists contain all the resources that are required for this package, in various scenarios.
 Dependencies consist of a `key/value` pair where the `key` is a string that provides a unique name for the package in this project.
-This `key` can be either the qualified package name from the package's manifest, a short-hand legacy reference (a bare package name e.g. `loadash` will expand out to `legacy@<current registry>/lodash`) or an <a href="#alias">alias</a> for the package.
+This `key` can be either the qualified package name from the package's manifest, a short-hand legacy reference (a bare package name e.g. `lodash` will expand out to `legacy@<current registry>/lodash`) or an <a href="#alias">alias</a> for the package.

 When the `key` value is the qualified package name (e.g. `toddself@static-pkg.dev/package2toml`), then the `value` **MAY** be either a semver range for the package or the <a href="#alias">alias</a> definition.